sareenv/PortfolioAPI/Readme.md

 - [ ] Update the skills and services section.

 ## Project Reuse.
-Feel free to fork the project and use it as it is or tweek it as per your requirements for the frontend portfolio.
-If you clone the project, I would really appreciate a star on the respective repository.
-If there are any issues feel free to contact me at contact@sareenv.com
+The project is completely developed from scratch by Vinayak Sareen (me), so I give permission to reuse it in any context as a result.
+Feel free to fork the project and use it as it is or tweak it as per your requirements for the front-end portfolio.
+If you clone the project, I would appreciate a star on the respective repository.
+If there are any issues, feel free to contact me at contact@sareenv.com